cloud21sak/SensorStreamingApplication/README.md

 }
 ```

-For more details on how security works in ACME Industries application, see Part 6 of the series.
+For more details on how security works in ACME Industries application see Part 6 of the series.

 ### 4. Adding user accounts to Cognito user pool